 - Join our campaigns and take direct action now, head over to our campaigns center

 - Attend local free software events and government hearings.
-Right now we post these events either at http://www.fsf.org/news, or at http://www.fsf.org/events.
-In the future, with volunteer help, we hope to be able to organize and distribute alerts by region.
-Write to us at email@example.com if you see an event you'd like to attend on behalf of the FSF.
+We post these events either at http://www.fsf.org/news, or at http://www.fsf.org/events and share them with the Free Software Supporters mailing list.
+Write to us at firstname.lastname@example.org if you see an event you'd like to attend on behalf of the FSF.